The Forex Grid Trading System – Approach with Caution

 Enforce your Threshold for Loss

-Before you begin to map out a successful grid trading strategy, vow to yourself that you’ll be taking the maximum loss that you define for each trade.
+Before you begin to map out a successful grid trading strategy, vow to yourself that you’ll be taking the maximum loss that you have defined for each trade.

 This can ultimately lead to a margin call.